-The Notes will be issued only in fully registered form, without coupons, in denominations of RMB\$100,000 and integral multiples thereof.
+The Notes will be issued only in fully registered form, without coupons, in minimum denominations of RMB1,000,000 of principal amount and integral multiples of RMB100,000 in excess thereof.
 No service charge will be made for any registration of transfer or exchange of Notes, but the Issuer may require payment of a sum sufficient to cover any transfer tax or other similar governmental charge payable in connection therewith.